SimonRZz/SX1280_QO100_SSB_TX/README.md

 In this build the bare SX1280 module (~20 mW) is used instead of the SX1280F27.
 The reason is simple: the external PA used here (SG Labs PA2400 V3) is fully driven by 20 mW, so the integrated PA of the F27 is not needed.
 Whether the F27 produces relevant spurious emissions compared to the bare module has not been systematically tested.
 You can also use the SX1280f27, no problem.

 ---

 ## How the GPSDO works

 ```
-u-blox NEO-7M  →  24 MHz Timepulse  →  SI5351 XA input  →  CLK1: 52 MHz  →  SX1280 XTA
+NEO-7M TIMEPULSE pin: 24 MHz  →  SI5351 XA pin  →  CLK1: 52 MHz  →  100 Ω  →  SX1280 XTA
 ```

 1. The NEO-7M is configured via UBX command `UBX-CFG-TP5` to output an exact **24 MHz timepulse** on its TIMEPULSE pin.
 24 MHz = 48 MHz ÷ 2 — an exact integer divisor,
    no pulse-swallowing, no jitter.
 2. The **quartz crystal on the SI5351 breakout board is desoldered**.
-The 24 MHz GPS signal is fed directly into the XA pin of the SI5351, replacing the crystal.
+The 24 MHz signal from the NEO-7M TIMEPULSE pin is fed directly into the XA pin of the SI5351, replacing the crystal.
 3. The SI5351 synthesizes **52 MHz** from this GPS-locked reference via its PLL.
-4. The 52 MHz signal is fed into the **XTA pin of the SX1280**, replacing its internal TCXO (which must also be desoldered; TCXO mode is kept permanently enabled via GP22 HIGH).
+4. The 52 MHz signal is fed via a **100 Ω series resistor** into the **XTA pin of the SX1280**, replacing its internal TCXO (which must also be desoldered; TCXO mode is kept permanently enabled via GP22 HIGH).
+No external coupling capacitor is needed — the SX1280 has one internally behind the XTA pin.

 The GPSDO logic (UBX configuration, satellite count polling, timepulse validation) runs directly on the Pico — the Arduino Nano from the original CT2GQV design is not needed.